icampsi/FindWhat/README.md

 - You'll get a .csv file with 20 rows, each with 2 cells, stating "F12345" and "Whatever-Total-was-extracted-from-the-pdf".

 # Future updates
-- Serialization to store the esquemas created
+- Serialization to store the created Esquemas.
-- A way to rename the pdf files parsed to some name that can insert the values extracted (for example "$date_$companyName_etc.pdf") for easy storing and archiving, and also move the files to another folder if needed.
+- A feature to rename the parsed PDF files to a custom format that includes extracted values (e.g., "$date_$companyName_etc.pdf") for easier archiving and relocation to another folder.
-- A way to rename the extracted .csv and store it in a given location
+- Functionality to rename the extracted CSV files and specify a destination location.
-- More functions
-- A way to check if the variables extracted are (or at least seem) correct and notify the user otherwise
-- A better way to define the structure of the csv instead of the current user-error-prone string
-- Other small functionality
+- Additional functions to enhance capabilities related to extracting variables from the pdf.
+- Implementation of a verification mechanism to ensure the accuracy of extracted variables, with user notification for possible discrepancies.
+- Improvement of the CSV structure definition method to mitigate user errors.
-- Tooltips, text placeholders, and other ways to lear to navigate through the program
+- Integration of tooltips, text placeholders, and other user-friendly navigation aids.
-- The code still needs more cleaning, reorganizing and documenting
+- Continued code refinement, reorganization, and documentation for enhanced clarity and maintainability.

 # Licencing
 Copyright (c) 2024 Ignasi Camps